ElronKarni/Images_RestApi/README.md

 components:

 PhotoGrid: This component is responsible for displaying the photos in a 3x3 grid format and handling the functionality of the previous and next buttons.

 PhotoInformationModal: This component is responsible for displaying a modal when a photo is clicked.
 It shows detailed information about the specific photo that was clicked.

 SelectType: This component is responsible for displaying a modal when the "Select Photo Type" button is clicked.
 It allows the user to choose a specific photo type, and based on the selection, it updates the
-    state of the photos accordingly.
+state of the photos accordingly.</h4>